Understand how the VoxScriber credit system works. How credits are calculated, consumed, and when they expire.

 Optimize your files - Remove long silences and unnecessary parts before transcribing

-Impact: Unnecessary cycle spending Solution: Use AssemblyAI for most cases.
-Reserve Whisper/ElevenLabs for specific needs.
+Impact: Unnecessary cycle spending Solution: Use AssemblyAI (default) for most.
+To save cycles at high volume, use Whisper; reserve ElevenLabs (Ultra) for cases needing premium accuracy.
 Prevention: Check the selected engine before starting.

 Impact: Cycles consumed without purpose Solution: Verify the file before starting the transcription.
 Prevention: Use descriptive file names.